tig-github/yazify/README.md

    Return top scored tracks as recommendations
 3. Build UI for user to get recommendations (React frontend)
 4. provide data visualization for playlists
+5. scrape all/more curated playlists

 ### todo

-5. scrape all/more curated playlists
-6. use database to store all scraped songs
+6. deploy to production
-7. build cache to store songs that already have been scored
+7. build cache to store songs that already have been scored (bonus)
+8. expand dataframe much further and optimize as needed (bonus)

 ### spotify TOS